famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect null modem cable between TTL adapter and PC

 ## How to use
-Use as you would the official Datalink Notebook Adapter, following in-app directions.
-(You no longer need to reset the board after each usage).
+Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>
+<b>Update</b>: You no longer need to reset the board after each usage.

 ## Special Thanks
 - [Antti Huhtala][Antti]